Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Basics/UEFI vs BIOS.md

 #### Limitation of BIOS:

 * BIOS can boot drives of less then 2TB.
-* BIOS runs in 16-bit processor mode has only 1
+* BIOS runs in 16-bit processor mode has only 1MB of space to execute
+* It can't initialize multiple hardware devices at once, thus leading a slow booting process

+#### About UEFI:

+*